 If you are going for the shabby chic/vintage look then you can distress the paint.
 If you like it without, then skip this step.
 I wasn’t sure if I wanted to distress this piece or not.
 It was my first big painting project.
 I had my fair share of paint drips and brush strokes regardless of the care I took to prevent them, so I decided that distressing was a good option for me.
 It was painful at first to scratch up my freshly painted piece, but in the end I’m glad that I did it.
 I like the look, but it also will make using it easier.
 I don’t want to worry about a little wear and tear from the babies.
 Now the first scratch will blend in.

 Use the coarse sandpaper block to go over the edges, and then follow up with the medium-grit sandpaper.
-The coarse cut though my 4 layers well and the medium fanned out the scratch lightly to make it look more real.
+The coarse cut through my 4 layers well and the medium fanned out the scratch lightly to make it look more real.
 This step was really fun once I made the plunge.

 Polyurethane

 This is the protective top-coat that you don’t want to skip.
 This will prevent more of your paint from scratching off and really makes the piece last.
 Minwax and Varathane were the two main brands big-timers use.
-There are a few types, including a wipe on paste, that people like.
-Everyone seems to agree on one point though, do not use an oil based top-coat.
+There are a few types, including a wipe-on paste, that people like.
+Everyone seems to agree on one point though: do not use an oil based top-coat.
 The oil-based (and off-brands) will yellow, and on a light piece you definitely don’t want that.
 I did two coats of Minwax water-based Polycrylic that was semi-gloss.
 This is the final coat and the sheen that you pick will be what you see as the end result.
 I lightly sanded (with the fine-grit block) and dusted between the coats to remove drips and brush strokes.

 If you are finishing a desk or table top that will get lots of wear and tear, 4-6 coats of polyurethane is suggested.